 Just who is behind inviting Barton to speak at a function with local governmental leaders is unclear.
 But his appearance has prompted a backlash.

-The luncheon is being promoted by local churches, conservative political insiders and the East County Chamber, but president Eric Lund told East County Magazine it is not a Chamber event.
+The luncheon is being promoted by local churches, conservative political insiders and the East County Chamber of Commerce, but president Eric Lund told East County Magazine it is not a Chamber event.
 The RSVP phone number goes to an employee at a local car dealership, who has not returned our call asking who is organizing the event.
 Several local political insiders have said off-record that an evangelical church is behind the event.
 Another said a prominent conservative politician is the driving force.

 Lemon Grove Councilmember Jennifer Mendoza said the event has always been held on the National Day of Prayer.
 She said Foothills Church has collected money for this year’s event.
 The church’s website does not list the event.